chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 A [cookbook]({{< relref "cookbooks" >}}) is the fundamental unit of configuration and policy distribution.
 A cookbook contains recipes and other files, components, or directories.

-The Chef Infra Server UI lets you:
+The Chef Infra Server lets you:

-- List out cookbooks with the latest version
+- View the list of cookbooks with their latest version
 - View different versions of a cookbook
 - View the contents of a cookbook
 - View the details of a cookbook

 #### List of Cookbooks

 In Chef Infra Server, you can view all the cookbooks of an organization.
-Each Cookbook has its latest version mentioned in the list.
+The latest version of the cookbooks are mentioned in the list.

 {{< figure src="/images/automate/list-of-cookbooks.png" alt="List of Cookbooks">}}

-Select any cookbook from the list to view the details of that particular cookbook.
+Select a cookbook from the list to view the details of that cookbook.

 #### View Different Versions of Cookbooks